Riza Durmisi: Amazonas

-On May 2025, Durmisi signed a deal with Amazonas until the end of the year.
+In May 2025, Durmisi signed a deal with Amazonas until the end of the year.

 International career

 On 8 June 2015, Durmisi made his senior international debut for Denmark in a 2–1 home friendly win against Montenegro at the Viborg Stadion, as a 72nd-minute substitute for Simon Poulsen.
 Durmisi played the final seven matches in Morten Olsen's lengthy tenure as national team head coach.

 In the Euro qualifiers game against Albania in 2015, Durmisi revealed that he would have liked to have played for Albania, being of Albanian heritage from Tetovo.
 He revealed that he never got a call up from FSHF and that even the Football Federation of Macedonia had sent him an invitation, in which he refused.

 On 1 March 2016, after Åge Hareide replaced Olsen, Hareide called-up Durmisi for his first two matches in charge, against Iceland and Scotland on 24 and 29 March respectively.
 He started and played the full 90 minutes in both matches as a left wing-back in Hareide's 3–5–2 formation.

-In May 2018 he was named in Denmark’s preliminary 35-man squad for the 2018 World Cup in Russia.
+In May 2018 he was named in Denmark's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.